I’m being abused. What should I do?

 - Keep money aside if you need to leave straight away.

-- Keep a mobile phone close to you with credit.
+- Keep a mobile phone close to you that’s charged and with credit.

 - Keep any evidence you already have that documents the abuse, such as statements to the police, photographs, emails or your GP records.
 These will be relevant in your support should you seek legal action.